biomassives/scdhub_vuepress/src/solutions-database/sustainable-community-development-concepts/green-spaces.md

 Here are 20 notable recent green spaces projects from around the world:

-High Line, New York City, USA: This elevated park was built on a disused railroad track in Manhattan and provides a green oasis in the heart of the city.
+<b>High Line, New York City, USA:</b> This elevated park was built on a disused railroad track in Manhattan and provides a green oasis in the heart of the city.

-Central Park, Mumbai, India: This large urban park in the heart of Mumbai provides a green respite for residents of the city and is a popular destination for locals and tourists alike.
+<b>Central Park, Mumbai, India:</b> This large urban park in the heart of Mumbai provides a green respite for residents of the city and is a popular destination for locals and tourists alike.

-Gardens by the Bay, Singapore: This large park features stunning gardens, greenhouses, and sculptures, and is a popular destination for visitors to Singapore.
+<b>Gardens by the Bay, Singapore:</b> This large park features stunning gardens, greenhouses, and sculptures, and is a popular destination for visitors to Singapore.

-Victoria Park, Hong Kong: This large urban park in Hong Kong provides a green oasis in the heart of the city and is a popular destination for locals and tourists alike.
+<b>Victoria Park, Hong Kong:</b> This large urban park in Hong Kong provides a green oasis in the heart of the city and is a popular destination for locals and tourists alike.

-Tijuca National Park, Rio de Janeiro, Brazil: This large urban park covers an area of over 3,000 hectares and provides a green respite for residents of Rio de Janeiro.
+<b>Tijuca National Park, Rio de Janeiro, Brazil:</b> This large urban park covers an area of over 3,000 hectares and provides a green respite for residents of Rio de Janeiro.

-Park Guell, Barcelona, Spain: This whimsical park designed by Antoni Gaudi is a popular destination for tourists visiting Barcelona.
+<b>Park Guell, Barcelona, Spain:</b> This whimsical park designed by Antoni Gaudi is a popular destination for tourists visiting Barcelona.

-The Olympic Park, London, UK: This park was created for the 2012 Summer Olympics and has since become a popular destination for residents of London.
+<b>The Olympic Park, London, UK:</b> This park was created for the 2012 Summer Olympics and has since become a popular destination for residents of London.

-Stanley Park, Vancouver, Canada: This large urban park provides a green oasis in the heart of Vancouver and is a popular destination for locals and tourists alike.
+<b>Stanley Park, Vancouver, Canada:</b> This large urban park provides a green oasis in the heart of Vancouver and is a popular destination for locals and tourists alike.

-Maruyama Park, Kyoto, Japan: This traditional Japanese park is a popular destination for locals and tourists alike and features a large pond, cherry blossom trees, and various temples and shrines.
+<b>Maruyama Park, Kyoto, Japan:</b> This traditional Japanese park is a popular destination for locals and tourists alike and features a large pond, cherry blossom trees, and various temples and shrines.

-Golden Gate Park, San Francisco, USA: This large urban park in San Francisco provides a green oasis in the heart of the city and is a popular destination for locals and tourists alike.
+<b>Golden Gate Park, San Francisco, USA:</b> This large urban park in San Francisco provides a green oasis in the heart of the city and is a popular destination for locals and tourists alike.

-Royal Botanic Gardens, Melbourne, Australia: This large urban park features a wide variety of plants and is a popular destination for visitors to Melbourne.
+<b>Royal Botanic Gardens, Melbourne, Australia:</b> This large urban park features a wide variety of plants and is a popular destination for visitors to Melbourne.

-Tiergarten, Berlin, Germany: This large park in the heart of Berlin is a popular destination for locals and tourists alike and provides a green respite from the city.
+<b>Tiergarten, Berlin, Germany:</b> This large park in the heart of Berlin is a popular destination for locals and tourists alike and provides a green respite from the city.

-Parc des Buttes-Chaumont, Paris, France: This large park in Paris features a lake, a waterfall, and a suspension bridge, and is a popular destination for locals and tourists alike.
+<b>Parc des Buttes-Chaumont, Paris, France:</b> This large park in Paris features a lake, a waterfall, and a suspension bridge, and is a popular destination for locals and tourists alike.

-Shanghai Park, Shanghai, China: This large urban park provides a green oasis in the heart of Shanghai and is a popular destination for locals and tourists alike.
+<b>Shanghai Park, Shanghai, China:</b> This large urban park provides a green oasis in the heart of Shanghai and is a popular destination for locals and tourists alike.

-Botanic Garden of Curitiba, Curitiba, Brazil: This large urban park features a wide variety of plants and is a popular destination for visitors to Curitiba.
+<b>Botanic Garden of Curitiba, Curitiba, Brazil:</b> This large urban park features a wide variety of plants and is a popular destination for visitors to Curitiba.

-Balboa Park, San Diego, USA: This large urban park in San Diego provides a green oasis in the heart of the city and is a popular destination for locals and tourists alike.
+<b>Balboa Park, San Diego, USA:</b> This large urban park in San Diego provides a green oasis in the heart of the city and is a popular destination for locals and tourists alike.

-Kirstenbosch National Botanical Garden, Cape Town, South Africa: This large park features a wide variety of plants and is a popular destination for visitors to Cape Town.
+<b>Kirstenbosch National Botanical Garden, Cape Town, South Africa:</b> This large park features a wide variety of plants and is a popular destination for visitors to Cape Town.

-Gardens of the Palace of Versailles, France: These historic gardens were designed by Andre Le Notre and are a popular destination for tourists visiting the Palace of Versailles.
+<b>Gardens of the Palace of Versailles, France:</b> These historic gardens were designed by Andre Le Notre and are a popular destination for tourists visiting the Palace of Versailles.

-Garden of the Five Senses, Delhi, India: This large urban park features a wide variety of plants and is a popular destination for visitors to Delhi.
+<b>Garden of the Five Senses, Delhi, India:</b> This large urban park features a wide variety of plants and is a popular destination for visitors to Delhi.

-Taoro Park, Tenerife, Spain:</b> This large urban park in Tenerife provides numerous social and environmental benefits to the local community and the surrounding area.
+<b>Taoro Park, Tenerife, Spain:</b> This large urban park in Tenerife provides numerous social and environmental benefits to the local community and the surrounding area.

 ## Some of the benefits of Taoro Park include